adammikulis/MindGame/README.md

 4) Currently you have to manually add the [LLamaSharp](https://www.nuget.org/packages/LLamaSharp) and [Cuda12 backend](https://www.nuget.org/packages/LLamaSharp.Backend.Cuda12) or [Cpu backend](https://www.nuget.org/packages/LLamaSharp.Backend.Cpu) Nuget packages to the project solution, use Visual Studio Community for this or a visual NuGet Manager extension for VS Code.

-5) Load a .gguf file of the Llama, Mistral, Mixtral, or Phi families to get going!
+5) Load a .gguf file of the llama, mistral, mixtral, or phi families to get going!

 Recommended model: [Llama3-8B-Instruct](https://huggingface.co/bartowski/Meta-Llama-3-8B-Instruct-GGUF/tree/main)